zzhangjii/learning-library/oci-library/OOW-2018/EdgeLab/Edgelab.md

 ```
 For the domains, we already have created a zone for you **oowedgeserviceslab.com**.
 Each user will add its own domain for this zone.
 ```
+If your user is in tenancy 'jamalarif' use the below available domain,
 - Attached Domains
 	- Domain: edgelabuser-X (replace X with your userID)
 	- Zone: oowedgeserviceslab.com

+OR if you are in Tenancy : bmc-flaviop
+- Attached Domains
+	- Domain: edgelabuser-X (replace X with your userID)
+	- Zone: flaviosantino.com

 ```

 Click on **Create Policy**.